How can I make my investment if I was approved for permanent residence under the Immigrant Investor Program?

 If your application is approved, you can make your investment:

 by using an approved facilitator to help with the transfer of your investment.
-A facilitator is a financial institution, approved by CIC, which are members of the Canada Deposit Insurance Corporation,
+A facilitator is a financial institution, approved by us, which are members of the Canada Deposit Insurance Corporation,

 without a facilitator through an electronic funds transfer.